 Areas of study include:

-Fiqh: Students will begin the year with a review of the Grade One Fiqh portion covering Taharah, Istinjaa and Istijmar, Wudhu, Tayyammum, nullifier of wudu, Salah: Obligatory prayers, the opening supplication supplication (Dua) Istafaah, Tashahud, Adhan, and other duas and dikhr in Salah.
+Fiqh: Students will begin the year with a review of the Grade One Fiqh topics covering Taharah, Istinjaa, Istijmar, Wudu, Tayyammum (dry ablution in the absence of water), nullifier of Wudu, Salah and obligatory prayers, words and meaning of Adhan, and supplications related to obligatory salah; the opening supplication (Dua Al-Istiftaah), Tashahud, and dikhr in Salah.

-Seerah: Students will review Seerah from Grade One and embark on advance literature appropriate to Grade Two.
-Seerah will cover the birth and life of the Prophet (peace and blessings be upon him) during his early Mekkan period, and the companions who recorded the Quran (Al Quraa).
+Seerah: Students will review Seerah (biography) of the Prophet Muhammed (peace and blessings be upon him) from Grade One and embark on advance literature appropriate to Grade Two.
+Seerah topics will cover the birth and life of the Prophet (peace and blessings be upon him) during his life in Mekkah and the companions who recorded the Quran (see Sahabah Series - Al Qurrah).

 - The birth of the Prophet (story of the Year of the Elephant)